dettonville/dettonville.org/content/development/contributing.md

 parent = "Development"
 +++

-You love MapStruct but miss a certain feature?
+You love Dettonville but miss a certain feature?
 You found a bug and want to report it, or even better, fix it yourself?
 That's great!
-MapStruct is all open source and your help is highly appreciated.
+Dettonville is all open source and your help is highly appreciated.

 <table class="uk-table">
 <thead>